 - Thomas Berry, author of The Dream of the Earth.

-Tuition includes catered organic meals for the duration of the program.
+The program cost includes a meal plan of catered organic food for the duration of the event (10 meals total).
 Our cooks prepare mostly omnivorous meals that provide simple, unprocessed, home-grown deep nourishment.
 As much food as possible is sourced from Earthaven and its surrounding organic farms and gardens, with some ingredients sourced from local grocery stores.
 Grains, beans, and nuts are often pre-soaked; vegetables are served raw, fermented, and cooked; soup stocks are made from the bones of our livestock; fats are high-quality animal fats (butter, lard, and tallow), coconut oil, and olive oil (with no trans fats, synthetic oils, or processed vegetable oils); and sweeteners (raw sugar, molasses, honey, and maple syrup) are used minimally.

 This meal plan is gluten free.
 Vegetarian and vegan meals are available upon request.
 Please contact us about accommodating any other dietary needs.

 Accommodations and Amenities

 Three nights of camping in the forested Earthaven campground are included in the program cost.
 Most campground sites are for two-person tents; some can accommodate larger tents.
 Several RV spots (no hookups) are also available.
 The campground offers clean drinking water, a tarp-covered kitchen with propane burners for cooking and heating water, and an outhouse with composting toilet and hand-washing station.
 A flush toilet is available in the Council Hall nearby.
 Shared and private indoor lodging options are also available at an additional cost; contact SOIL for further details.